kubevirt/common-templates/README.md

 # Requirements

-Is it necessary to install the following components to be able to run the Ansible generator:
+Is it necessary to install the following components to be able to run the Ansible generator and the CI suite:

+- jq
 - ansible >= 2.4
 - libosinfo
 - python-gobject